rh5140/DH110/Assignment01/README.md

 ## Competitor 1: [Monterey Bay Aquarium Seafood Watch](https://www.seafoodwatch.org/)
 My first competitor site is [Seafood Watch](https://www.seafoodwatch.org/), a sustainable seafood advisory list with a search feature.
 It is a program run by the Monterey Bay Aquarium that reviews the impact of fisheries and aquaculture on marine and freshwater ecosystems todevelop a scoring called the Seafood Watch Recommendation.

 Using the search feature takes the user to the Recommendations page.
 Users can filter their searches with criteria like species, harvest method, country/region, body of water, and recommendation level.
-The website is extremely informative and stylish, but it is difficult to use to find the desired information.
 ![Seafood Watch Recommendations page](https://user-images.githubusercontent.com/40257341/193736371-6e53f995-38d9-41bd-8c6d-c5b4b25f86af.png)

 ### Heuristic Evaluation

+#### Overall evaluation
+The website is extremely informative and stylish, but it is difficult to use to find the desired information.
+The website overloads the user with options and information and makes it hard to compare between different search results.
+Additionally, it only informs the user whether their seafood choice is unsustainable or not and can only recommend other options within the same seafood species, which is limiting because the user might be in a situation where the unsustainable choice is the only version of that seafood available to them.
+I do appreciate that the website displays an image of each seafood and also alternate names for them.

 #### 1. Visibility of System Status